onqtam/headjack/src/giant_global_graph.md

 - the inability for ordinary people to write complex SPARQL queries - changed by ChatGPT
 - because there isn't a simply way to query for the semantic annotation of a URI

+- its hard to agree on an onthology & have interoperable onthologies

 > "The Semantic Web is an extension of the current web in which information is given well-defined meaning, better enabling computers and people to work in cooperation." - [Semantic Web Points, W3C](https://www.w3.org/2001/sw/EO/points#:~:text=Semantic%20Web%20Points-,The%20Semantic%20Web%20is%20an%20extension%20of%20the%20current%20web%20in%20which%20information%20is%20given%20well%2Ddefined%20meaning%2C%20better%20enabling%20computers%20and%20people%20to%20work%20in%20cooperation.,-The%20following%20is)